lavendermathias/Business-Intelligence-Final-Project/Report.md

 - **Cross-Filter Direction**: The direction is set to 'Single', flowing from the dimension table to the fact table.
 This ensures that filters applied to descriptive fields correctly propagate to the numerical values while preventing circular dependencies and improving model performance.

 ### Date table
-The Dim_Date table was created as a dedicated reference for time-based analysis.
+I created a Dim_Date table as a dedicated reference for time-based analysis.
 - Fields included: Month, Month Name, Transaction Date, and Year.
 - Role: It is related to the Fact_Sales[Transaction Date] field to enable Time Intelligence analysis, such as year-over-year growth and monthly performance monitoring required in later exam stages.